vector-of-bool/bpt/docs/index.rst

 |bpt|
 #####

-**bpt** is the Drop-Dead-Simple build and library management tool.
+**bpt** is the build and packaging tool design for simplicity, speed, and embeddability.

-bpt is a hybrid build system and package manager with a few distinguishing design decisions that set it apart from current offerings.
+|bpt| is a hybrid build system and package manager with a few distinguishing
+design decisions that set it apart from current offerings.
 There's a lot to learn, but I'm glad you're here!
 I hope you find |bpt| useful to you and your projects.